simeneide/djuplet/create_reasoning_dataset/README.md

    `wget https://huggingface.co/datasets/pere/wiki_paragraphs_norwegian/raw/main/pretrain.jsonl` downloads 10k Wikipedia paragraphs.

 2. **Fetch DeepSeek Reasoning Data**
-   `python fetch_deepseek_reasoning_data.py --input_file pretrain.jsonl` fetched reasoning data from DeepSeek and stores them in `pretrain_procssed.jsonl`.
+   `python fetch_deepseek_reasoning_data.py --input_file pretrain.jsonl --immediate --stream --processes 20` fetched reasoning data from DeepSeek and stores them in `pretrain_procssed.jsonl`.
 You can edit or change the template file used for this prompt.

 3. **Build Prompt**
    `python build_prompt.py --input_file pretrain_processed.jsonl --output_file pretrain_prompt.jsonl` builds the prompt and adds it to the jsonlines file.
 You can edit or change the template file used for this prompt.